jkvatne/purego-glfw/README.md

-# GLFW 3.3 for pure Go
+# GLFW for Windows in pure Go

 ## Introduction

-This is a translation of the official glfw for Go, from C to Go
+This is a translation of the official glfw from C to Go.
+It implements the same interface as https://github.com/go-gl/v3.3 The C code comes from https://github.com/glfw/glfw

 Only Windows is currently because the other platforms can easily use the orignal glfw.
 On Windows there is often problems using the CGO functions.
 This code can be used without any C compiler.
 It is pure Go.

+Some of the original tests are also translated, and seems to run fine.

-NB: The software is not production ready, and may contain serious errors.
+The software is mostly complete.
 Some functions may be missing.
 Please report any errors found.

 ## Installation